rydal/dissertation-doc/README.md

 hardware drivers.
 It is a proof of concept and still needs some work, the following are it's limitations:
 At the moment it only works on Ubuntu 18.04.
 Adding multiple device support is possible.
-In order to prevent false votes on the success of a device I propose adding a database table of the device serial numbers of hardware ensuring each device can only be voted on once, as well as cryptographically signing the information to the server using a public key.
+In order to prevent false votes on the success of a device I propose adding a single sign on for users, ensuring each device can only be voted on once.
-It needs to launch when a new device is plugged in.
+By modifying udev rules it needs to launch when a new device is plugged in.

 What I need for this to be successful: